The Policy Analyst

 He examines how different forms of politics play out in relation to different aspects of complex issues, including the use of new policy instruments, policy innovation, policy dismantling and policy co-ordination across sectors.

 Andy is particularly interested in governing processes that occur in the EU, its member states and third countries outside of Europe.
 He is a Fellow of the Academy of Social Sciences (FAcSS) and sits on the Scientific Committee of the European Environment Agency and DEFRA’s Science Advisory Council: Social Science Expert Group.
+More recently he has been awarded Fellow membership of the Institute for Environmental Management and Assessment (FIEMA) in recognition of his policy impact work and has been elected as a Fellow of the British Academy (FBA).

 “I carry out research and comparative analysis in, and across, a number of substantive policy areas including climate change, the environment and sustainable development.”